Vaalley/kohai/specifications.md

 ## 1. Project Overview

-Kohai is a web application that enables users to associate descriptive words with movies and video games, creating a crowd-sourced tagging system.
+Kohai is a web application that enables users to associate descriptive words with video games, creating a crowdsourced tagging system.
 Users can view aggregated popular tags for each piece of media, providing an organic, community-driven description system.

 ## 2. Core Features